-In compliance with the Law on Telecommunications, the GNCC allocates licenses to companies engaged in telecommunications.
+In compliance with the Law on on Electronic Communications, the GNCC allocates licenses to companies engaged in telecommunications.

-When the Laws on Telecommunications and on Broadcasting came into effect, the legal status of broadcasting companies radically changed.
+When the Laws on on Electronic Communications and on Broadcasting came into effect, the legal status of broadcasting companies radically changed.

 Under the Law on Broadcasting three types of companies were recognised - public, community and private.
-The State Broadcasting Company was reorganised into a public television company and its status, content obligations, programme priorities and other issues were to be regulated by the Law on Broadcasting (see chapter 2).
+The State Broadcasting Company was reorganised into a public television company and its status, content obligations, programme priorities and other issues were to be regulated by the Law on Broadcasting (see \Rightarrow chapter 2).